What Are The Different Types of Team Development Models? - HRDQ

 • A high-performing team

-All companies and organizations strive for the last option on this list– the high-performing team.
-Team members on this type of team go above and beyond simply collaborating to get a task or project done.
+All companies and organizations strive for the last option on this list – the high-performing team.
+Team members on this type of team go above and beyond simply collaborating to complete a task or project.
 According to this model, three potential outcomes can result from a high-performing team:

 • Performance results